sasha-kap/CV-to-Maps/README.md

     imgaug.augmenters.GaussianBlur(sigma=(0.0, 5.0))
 ]
 ```
-The code was run on a p2.xlarge EC2 instance (11.75 ECUs, 4 vCPUs, 2.7 GHz, E5-2686v4, 61 GiB memory).
+The code was run on a AWS p2.xlarge EC2 instance (11.75 ECUs, 4 vCPUs, 2.7 GHz, E5-2686v4, 61 GiB memory).

 Next, I used AWS to run splash code: `python3 tower.py splash --weights=/path/to/weights/file.h5 --image=<URL or path to file>` to save object detections.

-Below is an example of splash applied to image following image segmentation/object detection step:
+Below is an example of splash applied to an image following the image segmentation/object detection step:

 ![splash example](./Images/frame12350_splash.jpg)